Department of Curriculum and Instruction

 The Curriculum and Instruction Department provides several undergraduate teacher licensure programs and a minor in ESL/Bilingual Education.

 The Early Childhood Education major is a dual licensure program that qualifies students for a Bachelor of Science in Education degree and endorsement for Wisconsin teaching licensure in regular and special education, working with children birth through third grade.
-This major is available through two cohort based delivery models: on-campus and online hybrid (for students with their AAS degree in early childhood education).
-Course content is blended with a strong emphasis on application through a variety of field opportunities.
+This major is available through two cohort based delivery models: on-campus and online hybrid.
+Enrollment in the hybrid model requires an articulated AAS degree in early childhood education Course content is blended with a strong emphasis on application through a variety of experiences in early childhood settings.

-The Early Child Care and Education (ECCE) - Teaching Emphasis Non-Licensure is designed for those already teaching children from birth through 12 years old in family child care, group child care, head start and school-age programs.
+The Early Child Care and Education (ECCE) - Teaching Emphasis Non-Licensure is an online program designed for those already teaching children from birth through 12 years old in family child care, group child care, and school-age programs.
 This is a degree-completion program.
 See specific admission requirements.

-The Elementary Education - Middle Childhood/Early Adolescence major leads to licensure for teaching children ages about 6 to about 12/13 or the elementary and middle grades.
-The program includes elementary education major, a minor, and a wide range of Professional Education courses.
-Special emphasis is placed on fieldwork in schools and developing the skills to work with children who may vary widely in background and educational need.
-A special methods course in the minor may be required.
+The Elementary Middle Education major leads to licensure for teaching students in kindergarten through 9th grade.
+The program includes the elementary middle education major and an emphasis.
+A minor is required for the dual licensure emphasis.
+Special focus is placed on fieldwork in schools and developing the skills to work with children who may vary widely in background and educational need.

-Secondary Education prepares students to teach in middle or junior high schools and senior high schools.
-Academic major(s), minor(s), or broadfield areas are complemented by educational foundations coursework, methods courses, and field work that qualify students for middle/secondary teaching licensure.
+Secondary Education prepares students to teach in grades 4-12.
+Academic major(s), minor(s), or broadfield areas are complemented by educational foundations coursework, methods courses, and field work that qualify students for middle/secondary teaching licensure to teach grades 4-12.
 For Secondary Education majors to be certified in their minor as well as their major, they must have a methods course in the minor.

-The Bachelor of Science in Education with an Elementary/Middle Education or Secondary Education major may be paired with a licensable minor in ESL and/or Bilingual-Bicultural Education.
-The minor provides undergraduate/graduate students with a socio-political grounding in Bilingual and ESL education along with an understanding of second language acquisition, academic language, instructional strategies, and cultural awareness needed to work with K-12 multilingual learners whose home language is not English.
+The Bachelor of Science in Education with an Elementary/Middle Education or Secondary Education major may be paired with a licensable minor in Bilingual-Bicultural Education and English as a Second Language (ESL).
+The minor provides undergraduate/graduate students with a critical sociopolitical grounding in Bilingual and ESL education along with an understanding of multilingual literacy development, instructional strategies, and cultural awareness needed to work with K-12 multilingual learners, their families, and broader communities.

 In addition to the programs offered through the department, the department supports grades K-12 area majors in several fields.
 Broad area majors are as follows: